Here you will find answers to some of the most common queries the Female Factory Online team receives.

 I’d like to book a tour of the Parramatta Female Factory.
 Do you offer tours?
 Can I enter the site?
 How do I find it?
 What are the opening hours of the site?

 PLEASE NOTE: The Female Factory Online is an online database about the individuals associated with the historic institution and an online archive of documents and media relating to the Factory.
-We are not the Parramatta Female Factory site itself and do not run guided tours.
+The FFO is not the Parramatta Female Factory site itself and our team members do not run guided tours.

 The Parramatta Female Factory is situated within the Cumberland Hospital grounds, so while you cannot enter the buildings that were once part of the Female Factory, you can enter the grounds via Fleet Street (click to view entry point on GoogleMaps) and view the extant buildings.